SUNCOAST GEM & MINERAL SOCIETY, INC.

 Section 2: Admission to Membership

 Any person who is interested in the purposes and goals of the Society may obtain membership by completing an Application for Membership Form, volunteering to serve on at least one committee, and paying one (1) year’s dues.
-The application shall be reviewed by the Membership Committee and submitted to the Board of Directors for approval.
 Upon acceptance into the Society a membership card shall be issued.

 Section 3: Expulsion